 Blocked Account for people under 18

-Please note: The only precondition is that the passport of one of your parents is eligible for video legitimation.
-Find out via our checking tool below.
+- The passport of one of your parents should be eligible for video legitimation.
+Find out if their passport is eligible via the tool below.

 Find out quickly if your passport is eligible for video legitimation